 2. Comprehensive outline of the course organisation

-All notifications about physiology class for students of the Medicine and Dental Medicine program will be published in online classroom.
+All notifications about physiology class for students of the Medicine and Dental Medicine program will be published on the Physiology sub-site on the website of the Faculty of Medicine and in online classroom.

 2.1 LECTURES: